Last verified: 17 days ago

 Maple Sugar Powder

-Also known as: maple sugar, dehydrated maple syrup, Acer saccharum extract, maple powder
+Also known as: maple sugar, dehydrated maple syrup, Acer saccharum sugar, maple powder

 Evidence under review. — Not yet rated

 Dried maple syrup used as a natural sweetener.
-No clinical evidence supports health benefit claims.
+Minimal clinical evidence for health benefits beyond basic nutrition.

-Maple sugar powder is dehydrated maple syrup, made primarily from the sap of sugar maple trees.
-It contains sucrose as its main component, along with trace amounts of minerals like manganese and...
+Maple sugar powder is dehydrated maple syrup — essentially a dry, granulated form of the sap collected from sugar maple trees.
+It contains sucrose as its primary component, along with trace...

 Evidence base hasn't been formally rated yet.
 See research below.